paper-trail-gem/paper_trail/.github/CONTRIBUTING.md

 **Please do not use github issues to ask usage questions.**

-On github, we appreciate bug reports, feature suggestions, and especially pull requests.
+On github, we appreciate bug reports, feature suggestions, and pull requests.

-Thanks, and happy (paper) trails :)

 ## Reporting Bugs